fizalihsan/fizalihsan.github.io/source/technology/rest-services.md

 [Must read on REST concepts](https://developer.github.com/v3/)

-# Concepts

-* stands for REpresentational State Transfer
-* A resource in the RESTful sense is something that is accessible through HTTP because this thing has a name—URI (Uniform Resource Identifier).
-* Though REST usually means REST over HTTP, it is actually not protocol-specific.
-Despite the occurrence of Transport in its name, HTTP acts as an API in RESTful approach and not simply as a transport protocol.

-## Why REST?
+# Why REST?

 * **Ability to leverage commodity caching technologies** This API style leverages commodity caching technologies designed specifically with HTTP in mind.
 If, for example, a client requests a product that hasn’t changed within the past day, and information on that product can be found in a Reverse Proxy, then the cached representation will be returned and service execution can be bypassed.
 This reduces the load on the Origin Server, especially in cases where the service would have queried a database or performed a CPU- or memory-intensive computation

-## Basic definitions
+# Basic definitions

+* **What is REST?** Representational State Transfer.
+The server sends a representation via GET operations describing the state of a resource.
+The client sends a representation via POST/PUT describing the state it would like the resource to have.
+That’s representational state transfer.
+* Though REST usually means REST over HTTP, it is actually not protocol-specific.
+Despite the occurrence of Transport in its name, HTTP acts as an API in RESTful approach and not simply as a transport protocol.
-* **What is a Resource?** The technical term for the thing named by a URL is resource.
+* **What is a Resource?** A resource in the RESTful sense is something that is accessible through HTTP because this thing has a name—URI (Uniform Resource Identifier).
 * **What is a Representation?** Whatever document the server sends back through the URL request, we call that document a representation of the resource.
 A representation can be any machine-readable document containing any information about a resource.
 * **What is Addressability?** The principle of addressability just says that every resource should have its own URL.
 If something is important to your application, it should have a unique name, a URL, so that you and your users can refer to it unambiguously.
 * **What is Application State?** Using a browser when you visit a site's homepage, from there to "About Us" page and from there to "Contact Us" page, the state of the browser is changing.
 In REST terminology, this is called 'Application State' change.